 Smart grid can help people understand their habits of using electricity.

-Power grid security has far-reaching implications because potential security vulnerabilities occur at all stages of equipment from purchase to electric meter manufacture, from operation to service.
+electric meter manufacture, from operation to service.
 The most effective security solutions are hardware and software to ensure the safety of the entire product life cycle.

-When purchasing energy meter and products that operate on smart grids, buyers must ensure that pipes for silicon and other critical computing components are reliable to avoid counterfeiting.
+energy meter and products that operate on smart grids, buyers must ensure that pipes for silicon and other critical computing components are reliable to avoid counterfeiting.
 Because in the manufacturing process, security authentication technology prevents co-vendors, such as manufacturing contractors, from stealing keys and then using them to steal power or infect the grid with viruses.
 When used in the field, secure storage of keys and multi-layer encryption protect data through communication pipes, secure boot loaders prevent viruses and malicious software.
 Loading to the system, hardware technology to monitor physical security, able to respond to tampering incidents.
 Devices and sensors that are not under continuous monitoring require such comprehensive safety protection.

 The industry provides complete security product solutions, designs the most effective security measures and integrates them into the system or grid itself to meet the security needs of smart grid.
 These components integrate basic multi-layer security authentication methods, including Split Keys, asymmetric encryption, secure boot loader, and various physical tamper protection methods.